 These values persist within my solo work and in my company, VLA DANCE.

 Boston-based, Victoria Lynn Awkward focuses on dance, visual arts, and empowerment.
-While in college she danced for Goucher College's Repertory Dance Ensemble.
-She co-founded the Dancers of Color Coalition; a group intended to celebrate dancers of color on Goucher's campus.
+She is the director of VLA DANCE, the resident dance company of Hibernian Hall in Roxbury that aims to empower artists and audience members alike through thought-provoking and rigorous dance.
+Victoria graduated with a degree in visual and performing arts education from Goucher College where she danced for the Goucher College Repertory Dance Ensemble.
+While in college she co-founded the Dancers of Color Coalition; a group intended to celebrate dancers of color on Goucher's campus.
 As a professional artist, she has performed with Ashani Dances, Attn: Dance, The Davis Sisters, Heather Stewart, and Ruckus Dance.
+She has also worked for Color Magazine and the YMCA.
 She is currently dancing with Jenna Pollack and is a 2019-2020 Institute of Contemporary Art Dance Fellow.
-She has worked for Color Magazine, the YMCA, and is the Director of VLA DANCE, a contemporary dance company that aims to empower artists and audience members alike through thought-provoking and rigorous dance.